ralouphie/pointr/readme.md

 instances:
   min: 16
   max: 64

+# Optional.
+Timeout (in seconds) when requesting images.
+requestTimeout: 5

 # Recommended.
 The header to use for the end-client (browser) IP address.
 # This is necessary if this service is an origin,